tmsteph/python-player/readme.md

 Thanks for listening.

-Whats up?

 Hello.

 This is a command line player.

 I'll make the gui later if neccesary.

-to play all media files such as powerpoint, mp3, and mp4
+Meant to play all media files such as powerpoint, mp3, mp4, and others.

-It uses the ffmpeg library as well as imagemagik
+It uses the ffmpeg library as well as imagemagik and other libraries.

 pyqt6 looks interesting.